The Honey Harvest

 |

 Natural crystallisation.
 Some honeys can be left to crystallise freely, without intervention.
 The texture is then less predictable, but the product remains perfectly sound.
-This approach suits personal use or customers who value the natural character of the honey.
+This approach suits personal use or a customer base that values the natural character.

-What must not be done: heating an already crystallised honey to above 40 °C to liquefy it.
-This degrades enzymes, increases HMF and alters the flavour profile.
-Occasional gentle liquefaction at 35–40 °C, controlled and of short duration, is acceptable — but must not become routine.
+What not to do: heat an already crystallised honey above 40 °C to make it liquid again.
+This degrades the enzymes, raises HMF and alters the aromatic profile.
+A gentle, short, controlled reliquefaction at 35–40 °C is acceptable — but must not become systematic.

 |